pinobatch/numism/docs/brainstorming.md

   A boot that covers both feet.
 After buying it, you are no longer as closely bound to the cell grid.
 You can grab a bar and swing from it, either to get a boost or to emit a tone (I'm still looking for what that does).
-In exchange, you can no longer walk.
+  While the clapper is equipped, you can no longer walk.
 Instead you hop like a kangaroo.
 You can also fall, after which you are placed at the previous checkpoint.
 - **Ground effect hovering** sold by a (species missing) named (name missing) for 10 coins
   Hover a couple pixels above the ground or water.
 Jump height from ground increases as well to cross gaps of more cells.
+  Effective while clapper is equipped.
 - **Flight** sold by a (species missing) named (name missing) for 10 coins
+  Effective while clapper is equipped.

 [starting village]: ./village.md